Mowah-Chibuike/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 - 1-multi_languages.js: a script that prints 3 lines
 - 2-arguments.js: a script that prints a message depending of the number of arguments passed
 - 3-value_argument.js: a script that prints the first argument passed to it
+- 4-concat.js: a script that prints two arguments passed to it, in the following format: “ is ”